 Your birth mother, no,

 My loving reassurance pacified her for a time, but often she seemed overwhelmed with doubts and uncertainty.
-I was a young mother, learning how to deal with not just motherhood, but adoption issues.
-It was a challenge for me.
-I wanted her to love me and it just didn’t seem to be happening.
+Bonding with her was still a work in progress.
+I was a young mother, learning how to deal with not just motherhood, but adoptive mother issues.
+Naturally, it was a challenge for me.
+We wanted her to love us, and it just didn’t seem to be happening.

 Her eyes opened wide and she said, “Oh, Mom, would you really?”